phthom/IBMCloudPrivate/1-ICPInstallationLab.md

 # 4. First Option: Install ICP on Ubuntu VM

-Be sure that you have already prepared a VMwareVM (see Appendix A) or a virtual server containing a **Ubuntu** system up and running.
+Be sure that you have already prepared a VMware VM (see Appendix A) or a virtual server containing a **Ubuntu** system up and running.
 Login to the Ubuntu system as **root** or sudo -i once connected.

 Here are the steps: